 The policy recognises that the welfare and interests of children are paramount in all circumstances.
 It aims to ensure that regardless of age, gender, religion or beliefs, ethnicity, disability, sexual orientation or socio-economic background, all children have a positive and enjoyable experience of the sport within clubs affiliated to the Scottish Archery Association in a safe and child-centred environment; and are protected from abuse whilst participating in archery or outside of the activity.

-SAA Policy: Child Protection - June 2015
+Scottish Archery Policy: Child Protection - July 2019

 The Protection of Vulnerable Groups (Scotland) Act 2007 (the Act) provides for a scheme whereby individuals with a known history of harm can be prevented from doing work with children and / or protected adults.